 'Peanut Butter' Blondies - Gluten Free & Vegan & Ultra Low Sugar

-- 3/4 cup favorite nut or seed butter I used homemade sunflower seed butter
+- 3/4 cup sunflower seed butter or other nut or seed butter

 - 1/4 cup coconut oil softened (could also use butter or margarine)

-- 6 tablespoons palm sugar or other granulated sugar.
+- 3/4 cup palm sugar or other granulated sugar.
 I replace half the sugar with stevia equivalent

 - 1/4 cup unsweetened applesauce